HiDaisyYu/CoevolutionaryTrees/README.md

 Advances in the field of molecular phylogenetics shed light on examining the coevolutionary processes.

-Attached R script (R_CoevolutionaryTreesComparison.R) is used to analyze two phylogenetic trees correlation visually and statistically.
+Attached R script is used to analyze two phylogenetic trees correlation visually and statistically.

 The input files for the R script:
 Two phylogenetic trees (Newick format) of species coexisted.

+There are small-size test files in this directory (VirusTree.nwk, HostTree.nwk), which can be run locally on your PC to test the R script if you are interested.